SoftwareAG/c8y-docs/src/documents/guides/reference/users.html.md

 |next|URI|0..1|Link to a possible next page with additional groups|

 ### Audit log
-Any change in group's roles and device permissions stores suitable audit record with type 'Group' and activity 'Group updated' with information which properties have been changed.
+Any change in group's roles and device permissions creates suitable audit record with type 'Group' and activity 'Group updated' with information which properties have been changed.

 ### List all groups